 Apache Web Server

-The main platform of the Apache webserver on the Linux platform, but it can also be installed on the Windows platform.
+The main platform of the Apache webserver is on the Linux Server platform, but it can also be installed on the Windows platform.
 The Apache web server has many features, one of which is its open source.

-Apache webserver support for TCL, Python, Perl, and PHP are other reasons for the popularity of this web server.
-Thanks to these languages, developers have developed many modules to interact more with Apache, giving administrators more control over and limiting server requests.
+Apache webserver support for TCL, Python, Perl, and PHP.
+This is one of the reasons for the popularity of this web server.
+Thanks to these languages, developers have developed many modules to interact more with Apache, giving administrators more control over limiting server requests.

 Reducing maintenance costs and high speed are among the key features of the LiteSpeed webserver.
 These features have led administrators to doubt the right web server between LiteSpeed and Apache, so we’ve compared it to the Apache and LiteSpeed web servers.

 Nginx Web Server

 This is a free and open-source web server, which is why Nginx is so popular.
 This web server is well compatible with the Unix, Windows Server, and Mac platforms.
 And it is said, web-services have received about 12% of their services from Nginx web servers.

 The Nginx web server has some great features and can handle more than 2,000 concurrent connections with only 1.2 MB of memory consumed.
 Interaction with status files, load Balancing implementation, fault Tolerance, IPV6 full compatibility, FLV, MP4 video stream formats, user observation, support for IMAP, SMTP, and POP3 protocols are the main features of the Nginx web server.

 Needless to say, the Nginx web server does not support htaccess, which may seem like a weakness at first glance, but we know many reasons why the Nginx web server is increasing speed and performance due to lack of htaccess support.